-However, in the event that the Company is unable to complete a further capital raising sufficient to meet its research and development requirements, significant uncertainty would exist as to whether the Company and the Group will continue as going concerns and, therefore, whether they will realise their assets and settle their liabilities and commitments in the normal course of business.

-The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities that might be necessary should the Company and the Group not continue as going concerns.
+As a result of the abovementioned matters, significant uncertainty exists as to the ability of the Company and the Group to continue as going concerns and therefore whether they will realise their assets and settle their liabilities and commitments in the normal course of business.
+The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities that might be necessary should the Group not continue as a going concern.